logicly-au/pmhc-mds-spec/doc/data-model-and-specifications.rst

 Service Contact
 ^^^^^^^^^^^^^^^

-- Service contacts are defined as the provision of a service by a PHN commissioned mental health service provider for a client where the nature of the service would normally warrant a dated entry in the clinical record of the client.
+- Service contacts are defined as the provision of a service by one or more PHN commissioned mental health service provider(s) for a client where the nature of the service would normally warrant a dated entry in the clinical record of the client.
 - A service contact must involve at least two persons, one of whom must be a